Abhilash-Chandran/vega_embed_flutter/README.md

 ### Add your vega lite schema files

-Vega-Lite and Vega deines its visualsation in terms of json file.
-So for you project it would be easy to maintain all this json files in a folder say _vega_schemas_ folder.
+Vega-Lite and Vega dfeines its visualsation in the form of json file.
+So for you project it would be easy to maintain all this vega-lite spec files in a folder say _vega_lite_specs_ folder.
 For example

 ```
-$Project_root\vega_schemas
+$Project_root\vega_lite_specs
               |_ bart_chart.json
               |_ interactive_multiline_plot.json
 ```